DW0RKiN/M4_FORTH/README.md

 ## Compilation

     m4 my_program_name.m4 > my_program_name.asm
     pasmo -d my_program_name.asm my_program_name.bin > test.asm

 ## Hello Word!

 For clarity, macros are divided into several files and stored in the M4 directory.
 To avoid having to manually include each file, a FIRST.M4 file is created that includes all other files.
 So the first thing that needs to be done is to include this file using:

     include(`./M4/FIRST.M4')dnl

 From now on, they are replaced with `' for {}.

-LAST.M4 must be appended to the end of the file using
+LAST.M4 must be appended to the end of the file using:

     include ({./M4/LAST.M4})dnl

 This file creates, among other things, the functions used at the end of the program.
 For example, to list a string or a number.
 Multiplication and division functions.
 Saves used strings, or allocates space for used variables.